 Education Minister Le Minh Tri, 43, was fatally injured as he rode to work during the morning rush hour.
 Police said two men riding a motor bike pulled alongside the minister's car, pitched a grenade inside and then sped away.

-Shrapnel from the blast ripped into Tri's head and stomach, killed the chauffeur instantly, wounded Tri's personal bodyguard and a passerby and turned the automobile into an inferno.
-N. Viets Decline Comment on Lodge
+Shrapnel from the blast ripped into Tri's head and stomach, killed the chauffeur instantly, wounded Tri's personal bodyguard and a

 Student Directories Off-Campus Office Today & Tomorrow